Part of sentences & Five Basic Sentence Patterns.

 - I like English.

 - Intransitive verb

 An intransitive verb does not allow a direct object.
 This is a direct object.
-This is a distinctive from a transitive verb, which takes one or more objects.
+This is a distinction from a transitive verb, which takes one or more objects.
 Intransitive verbs are often identified as those that can’t be followed by who or what.